coreykarnei/MaskRCNN_and_Inpainting_Videos/README.md

 # MaskRCNN_and_Inpainting_Videos
 This is a pipeline that seamlessly combines the masking power of MaskRCNN with the inpainting abilities of DeepFillv2 in order to remove as many as 80 types of objects from a video.
+Simply say "Abracadabra [object]" in the video and this system will automatically detect that, mask the object, and inpaint it to give the illusion that the object has vanished!
 # Installation
 In order to run, clone this project and create a new Conda enviornment.
 Once inside the new enviornment, run the following command:
 ```